esnet/gdg/website/content/en/docs/releases/current_release.md

 ### Breaking Changes
   - datasources have been renamed as connections.
 If you have an existing backup, simply rename the folder to 'connections' and everything should continue working.
+  - All commands have now been moved under 'backup' or 'tools' to better reflect their functionality.